eficode-academy/helm-katas/intro-to-helm-package-manager.md

 ### Overview

-- Add stable chart repository to your helm cli
+- Add a chart repository to your helm cli
-- Install Mysql chart
+- Install Nginx chart
+- Access the Nginx load balanced service
 - Look at the status of the deployment with
   `helm ls`
 - Clean up the chart deployment